devMEremenko/EasyCalls/README.md

 Since being on the main thread does not guarantee to be in the main queue, the `toMain` call checks whether the current queue is main.
 The operations of the main queue are always executed on the main thread.<br />
 As described in the [libdispatch](https://github.com/apple/swift-corelibs-libdispatch/commit/e64e4b962e1f356d7561e7a6103b424f335d85f6), `dispatch_sync` performs work on the current queue.
 It can cause a situation when the main queue will wait for completion of another sync operation.

-Here is an example when the main thread is able to execute operations from other queues:
+Here is an example when the main thread is able to execute operations **from other queues**:

 ```swift
 DispatchQueue.main.async {